SARSEP Fix-It Guide - You have more than 25 eligible employees

 Review payroll and plan document eligibility requirements for the prior year.
 If more than 25 employees were eligible to participate in the plan, no employee elective deferrals may be accepted in the current year.

-Employees cannot make elective deferrals to a SARSEP for a year if there were more than 25 employees who were eligible to participate at any time during the preceding year.
+Employees can’t make elective deferrals to a SARSEP for a year if the sponsoring employer had more than 25 employees who were eligible to participate (see Question 3) at any time during the preceding year.

-The 25-employee rule is a look-back rule.
-It is a year-by-year rule.
-For example, if you had 23 eligible employees in 2012, but 27 eligible employees in 2013, the 27 employees may make elective deferrals to their SEP-IRAs for 2013.
-However, in year 2014, no elective deferrals may be made.
+The 25-employee rule is a look-back rule and it’s a year-by-year rule.
+For example, if you had 23 eligible employees in 2013, but 27 eligible employees in 2014, the 27 employees may make elective deferrals to their SEP-IRAs for 2014.
+However, in 2015, employees can’t make elective deferrals.

 How to find the mistake:

-Review payroll records and the eligibility and participation requirements of your plan document for the prior year.
+Review payroll records and the plan eligibility and participation requirements for the prior year.
 If more than 25 employees were eligible to participate, you may not accept any employee elective deferrals in the current year.

 - Make a list of all employees who are eligible to participate in the plan.

-- If in any prior year you have 26 or more eligible employees then you must suspend all elective deferrals until the year after the number of eligible employees drops below 26.
+- If you had 26 or more eligible employees in any prior year, then you must suspend all elective deferrals until the year after the number of eligible employees drops below 26.

-- Review payroll records to ensure that no salary deferrals are made in any of the pay periods of the suspended year(s).
+- Review payroll records to ensure that no participant made salary deferrals in any of the pay periods of the suspended years.

 How to fix the mistake: